woodrush/lambdavm/README.md

 ## Features
 - Instruction set:
   - `mov` `load` `store` `addsub` `cmp` `jmpcmp` `jmp` `putchar` `getchar` `exit`
+  - The behavior of each instruction is mostly the same as ELVM.
+Please see [elvm.md](https://github.com/shinh/elvm/blob/master/ELVM.md) from the ELVM repo for details.
+  - The lambda calculus data structure for each instruction is described later.
 - ROM/RAM address size and word size:
   - Pre-configurable to an arbitrary integer
 - I/O bit size: